NickVeld/free_cash_desk/README.md

-# BotTemplate
+# Free cash desk
-It is a template for telegram bots.

-Just duplicate the repository, read TODOs and write.
+The telegram bot for controlling the table of the edu assistants.